zchee/golang-wiki/whygo.md

-Here's why: a list of people/organizations tell why they use Go.
+Here's why: a list of people/organizations explaining why they use Go.
 This is partly redundant with [GoUsers](GoUsers)

 ## Why Go
 - [**TweetQureet: a full Golang technology stack** by Qureet](http://www.qureet.com/blog/golang-technology-stack/)